-If you have specific questions relating to a funding programme or call, please contact the competent EU service through the functional mailbox mentioned in the the call document.
+If you have specific questions relating to a funding programme or call, please contact the competent EU service through the functional mailbox mentioned in the the call documentation or in the Portal Support page.

 For Horizon Europe, please contact the Research Enquiry Service or your National Contact Point.